nakkoservices/nkjson/README.md

 - `<|*|*|>` allows you to extract a dictionary of with `String`s as keys and `JSONParsable` objects as values from the JSON data to your specified property

 Now using these operators should allow you to map any complicated data structure of your model.

+##Recap

+So with **NKJSON** you can easily parse JSON and map it to your objects.
+All your have to do is follow these steps:

+1. Have your model objects implement the `JSONParsable` protocol
+2. Map your model's properties to JSON values using on of the above operator
+>Remember!
+You can use `.` notation for accesing child properties of JSON values as seen in **Example 3**
+3. Fetch the JSON data to **NKJSON** and enjoy!